sanujkul/Spartan6-Projects/README.md

 ![](https://i.imgur.com/1ZxoZbc.jpg) ![](https://i.imgur.com/ZdLQefE.jpg) ![](https://i.imgur.com/Sqq8mmH.jpg)

 ### 4. MIPS-ALU-32bits
 Designing and simulation of a 32 bit MIPS-ALU.
-This ALU has functions of all basic ALUs with addition to MIPs features.
+This ALU has functions of all basic ALUs in addition to MIPs features.
 These are AND, OR, SUM, SUBTRACT, SLT (Set Less Than), NOR and Zero flag.

 Concept of this ALU is based on book Computer Architecture and Design by Patterson and Hennessy.
 32 bit MIPs ALU uses 32 1 bit MIPS ALU.
-Instead of using standard library function on 32 bit operators for above mentioned functions (that book showed in an example), here in this project, first 1 bit ALU is created using simple AND gate, NOT gate, OR gate, Full adder, Multiplexer and then this will be used to create 32 bit ALU.
+Instead of using standard library function on 32 bit operands for above mentioned functions (what book showed in an example), here in this project, I have first made a 1 bit ALU using simple AND gate, NOT gate, OR gate, Full adder, Multiplexer and then this was used as a building block for 32 bit ALU.

+(Zero flag feature has to added.)